digiscot/digiscot-website/pages/projects/scottish-borders-council.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 2
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Tea and Tablet
+project-title: Tea and Tablet
-excerpt: Introduction to IT and the internet
+project-excerpt: Introduction to IT and the internet
-lead: Scottish Borders Council
+project-lead: Scottish Borders Council
 website: http://www.scotborders.gov.uk/
 email:
 twitter-url: